jamesbutler01/Portfolio/README.md

 # Portfolio
-I'm a Computational Neuroscientist at University College London (UCL).
+Please find here a few examples of my work as a Computational Neuroscientist at University College London (UCL).
 My work focuses on how neural networks encode information, particularly with respect to value.

-Please find here a few examples of my research projects.
-All of it is original, independent work that has been (or will be) submitted to high impact peer-reviewed journals.
+Everything is original, independent work I have completed that has been (or will be) submitted to high impact peer-reviewed journals.
 Feel free to get in touch if you have any questions!

 ## Contents